Takyeh Dowlat

-The Takyeh Dowlat (تکیه دولت) was a royal theater in Tehran, Iran.
-It was the most famous of all the ta'zieh performance spaces, for the Mourning of Muharram.
-It had a capacity for more than 4,000 people.
-Built in 1868 by the order of Naser al-Din Shah Qajar, south-east of the Golestan Palace on the site of the Síyáh-Chál, the royal theater's sumptuous magnificence surpassed that of Europe's greatest opera houses in the opinion of many Western visitors.
+The Takyeh Dowlat (تکیه دولت) was a royal theater in Tehran, built in 1868 by the order of Naser al-Din Shah Qajar.
+With a capacity for 20,000 people, it was the largest theater in the history of Iran.
+The theater's sumptuous magnificence surpassed that of Europe's greatest opera houses in the opinion of many Western visitors.
 Samuel Greene Wheeler Benjamin said on his first visit that it was comparable to Verona Arena.

+History

+View of Takyeh Dowlat from Golestan Palace.

 According to Karim Pirnia, Hossein-Ali Mehrin was the architect of this building.
+The theater shortly had a colossal 24-meters-tall Rotunda and carried a steel dome, before both were demolished in the late 19th century, fearing that the pressure would damage the roof of the theater itself.

+After the assassination of Naser al-Din Shah Qajar in 1896, the importance and glory of Persian theatre gradually lost support from the court and the royal theater hosted the Senate of Iran.
+In 1925, it was from this theater that Reza Shah proclaimed the downfall of the Qajar dynasty.
+In 1948 the Takyeh Dowlat was finally demolished.

 Notable events

 It was here that Reza Shah proclaimed the downfall of the Qajar dynasty.
 The Takyeh Dowlat was destroyed in 1947 and a bank building was constructed on its site.